The Lecture

 Chief Executive, Ofcom

-Sky News’s Sophy Ridge – a former student of Teddy Hall – will interview the CEO of the Media Regulator Ofcom, Dame Melanie Dawes.
+Sky News’ Sophy Ridge – a former student of Teddy Hall – interviewed the CEO of the Media Regulator Ofcom, Dame Melanie Dawes, also a former Oxford undergraduate.

 2022 Lecture